bfun/glog/README.md

-# golog
+# glog
-go log lib
+a go log lib